Creating a member account in your organization - AWS Organizations

 When you create an account, AWS Organizations initially assigns a long (64 characters), complex, randomly generated password to the root user.
 You can't retrieve this initial password.
 To access the account as the root user for the first time, you must go through the process for password recovery.
 For more information, see Accessing a member account as the root user.

-To create an AWS account that automatically is part of your organization
+To create a member account that is automatically part of the organization